hcddes

-MURI Project on High-Confidence Design for Distributed Embedded Systems
+High-Confidence Design of Adaptive, Distributed Embedded Control Systems (HCDDES)

-The Multidisciplinary University Research Initiative (MURI) projects on High-Confidence Design for Distributed Embedded Systems integrate verification, validation, and test procedures throughout the complete design, development and maintenance cycle, from requirements capture to deployment and life cycle updates.
+The Multidisciplinary University Research Initiative (MURI) project on High-Confidence Design for Distributed Embedded Systems integrate verification, validation, and test procedures throughout the complete design, development and maintenance cycle, from requirements capture to deployment and life cycle updates.
+This project is funded by the Air Force Office of Scientific Research.
 For details, see the Vanderbilt and Caltech web sites.

 Joint Review Meeting of MURI Projects on High-Confidence Design for Distributed Embedded Systems: September 6, 2007